WebXpertAlando/Telco-Customer-Churn-Prediction-Model/README.md

 ## 6. .
 Retention Strategy Development.
-Customer retention is the process of keeping customers engaged with your product and brand, while customer churn is the process of losing customers.
 A customer retention strategy helps you keep your customers around longer, which helps you avoid having to go out and find new ones.
  - Get to the root of the Churn.
  - Customer Segmentation.
  - Monitor User Engagement.